QuentinTerwinghe/optimy-acme/DOCKER.md

-# Docker Setup for Optimy
+# Docker Setup for ACME Corp

-This document explains how to set up and run the Optimy Laravel application using Docker.
+This document explains how to set up and run the ACME Corp Laravel application using Docker.

 ## Prerequisites